st235/HSE.2DImageProcessing.Week3/README.md

 ## Config

 Config describes the given images set.
+When the images set is tested against config all images from the set should be on the config, however, the config may have more images descriptors than the set has.
+If the image is not found on the set [runtime_error](https://en.cppreference.com/w/cpp/error/runtime_error) is rised.

-The metrics config can be composed using a few simple rules:
+To make your own config or understand better how the original config is composed you may find these set of rules quite useful:

-- Every images that you want to test should be described in the config
+- Every image that you want to test should be described in the config;
-- All images are described separately
+- Every image has its own descriptor/config section;
-- Between images section should be an empty line
+- There should be an empty line between sections;
-- Image section should distinctly identify the image by image id and followed circles
+- A section should distinctly identify the image using image id followed by a circles list;
-- Image id is __image name__ + __image extension__
+- *image id* is __image name__ + __image extension__, for examples, for the field `./a/b/image.png` the id is `image.png`;
-- Circle should be described as a triple of x and y coordinates and radius
+- Every circle is a triple of x and y coordinates and a radius.

 These rules can be visualised in the following way: